 Each Professional will play one round at either course at Millbrook Resort on the Thursday and Friday of the event.
 Both these rounds they will be partnered with an amateur player.

 After round two, the top 60 Professionals (plus ties) will proceed to rounds three and four at Millbrook Resort to compete for the New Zealand Open Championship with a minimum prize pool of NZD $2.0m.

 New Zealand Open Pro-Am Championship Teams Event

 Each amateur will play with a professional in a two-person Pro-Am team for two rounds in a two-ball best-ball format, across Millbrook Resort’s Remarkables and Coronet courses on the Thursday and Friday of the event.

 On each hole, for the teams’ event, the best single net score from the two players will count towards the team score.

 On the completion of the first two rounds, a Pro-Am teams cut will be made with the leading 40 teams going through to the third round on the Saturday at Millbrook Resort.

-All amateurs who miss the two-round teams cut will have the option of a third round at The Hills in a separate one-day Pro-Am event.
+All amateurs who miss the two-round teams cut will have the opportunity to play at The Hills New Zealand Open Challenge.

 After the third round, a final Pro-Am team cut will be made, with the best 10 teams going through to the final round at Millbrook Resort.